great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_parameterized_expectations_super_fast.rst

   For the purpose of this excercise, we will implement the new Expectation "expect_column_mean_to_be_positive" - a realistic Expectation of the data that can easily inherit from ``expect_column_mean_to_be_between``.

-2. Select Default Values for Your Class
+2. Select default values for your class
 ###########################################################

   As can be seen in the implementation below, we have chosen to keep our default minimum value at 0, given that we are validating that all our